NatNyg/Language_assignment_4/README.md

 ## This is the repository for assignment 4 in Language Analytics.

 ### Project Description
 This project performs text classification using two different approaches: benchmark classification and deep learning.
-The goal is for both of the approaches to be able to predict whether a comment from our dataset "VideoCommentsThreatCorpus.csv" is toxic or not.
+The goal is for both of the approaches to be able to predict whether a comment from the dataset "VideoCommentsThreatCorpus.csv" is toxic or not.
 The aim is then to compare the two different methods, in order to see the difference in the results and thus conclude which of the methods that are performing better on this specific classification task.

 ### Repository Structure